Austrodrillia beraudiana

 Austrodrillia beraudiana is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 It was previously categorized within the family Turridae.

 Description

 The length of the shell attains 17 mm.
 This is a stouter, shorter shell than Austrodrillia angasi, with fewer, more widely spaced ribs.
+Description by Des Beechey (2004): "Shell sculptured with solid axial ribs, restricted to lower two thirds of spire whorls, 7 or 8 per whorl, crossed by fine spiral threads.
+Axial ribs fading out on lower half of body whorl.
+Inner lip of aperture with callous pad at upper end in mature shells; outer lip with rounded V-shaped sinus with apex at centre of shoulder slope.
+Colour fawn, axial ribs cream."

 Distribution

 This marine species is endemic to Australia and occurs off New South Wales (Clarence River), southernTasmania and Victoria.